Do You Know Why You Can’t Charge for Fanfiction?

 I enjoy fanfiction as much as, perhaps, the next person.
 But you still can never, ever charge for it.
 I implore you: don’t even try.

 Seriously, put it out of your mind.
+Someone owns that copyright.
+And that someone isn’t you.

 But aren’t there exceptions?